thejcpalma/aio-plutonium-t6/README.md

 This Repository is a work in progress state, so if you think there's an improvement to be made please contribute in the Issues Tab

-- Currently this repository is only tested in Linux, but it should work in any system able to run Docker.
+- Currently this repository is only tested in Linux and Windows, but it should work in any system able to run Docker.

-- It's also only tested in a LAN environment, but it should work in a WAN environment as well.
+- It's also only tested in a LAN environment (which can be accessed externally, for example, with a reverse proxy), but it should work in a WAN environment as well.

-- And it's only tested with the Zombie mode, but it should work with the Multiplayer mode as well.
+- And it's only tested with the Zombie mode, but it should work with the Multiplayer mode as well (hopefully).

 > Don't quote me on the statements above :sweat_smile: